🥇This project has now been completed and the ISC continues its outreach to ensure impact. The ISC is exploring the possibility of a Phase II project.

 A contemporary perspective on the responsible practice of science

 This project will explore contemporary perspectives on the meaning and interpretation of scientific freedom and responsibility, including the responsibility of scientists to engage in providing advice to policymakers, to communicate their results to the general public, and to advocate for the value of science and for scientific values.
-It will determine the ethical dimensions of these various interactions, and the boundaries of advocacy as these relate to the underpinnings of consensus views.

 The CFRS will develop globally informed guidance for ISC members, for research and educational institutions, and for individual scientists and their communities on what constitutes responsible conduct in contemporary science.
 Special attention will be given to countries that are working to strengthen their science research systems.

-- The project began with a Framing Document that set out the challenge and framed the main issues in relation to a contemporary perspective of the responsible practice of science.
+✅ July 2020: The project began with a Framing Document that set out the challenge and framed the main issues in relation to a contemporary perspective of the responsible practice of science.

 ✅ September 2020 – November 2021: A writing group (see below) was convened to draft a paper outlining a contemporary perspective on the responsible practice of science, and the main issues at stake.

 ✅ December 2021: Publication of the CFRS Discussion Paper and multimedia portal “A contemporary perspective on the free and responsible practice of science in the 21st century“.

 📃 Read the press release.

 ✅December 2022: Panel session on The intersections between social justice and the free and responsible conduct of science at the World Science Forum in Cape Town, South Africa.